lunarc/lunarc_docs/docs/batch_system.md

 ### Specifying a project for users with multiple projects

 Most users are members of only one project.
-These users do not need to specify a project in their in their submission script.
+These users do not need to specify a project in their submission script.
 The Lunarc set-up will automatically use that project for accounting.

 A few users are members of more than project.
 In this case the system